astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

     sess = tf.Session(graph=graph, config=session_conf)

-As it is clear, all the tensors are store in a dictionary to be used later by the corresponding keys.
-The allow\_soft\_placement flag, allows the switching back-and-forth between different devices.
+As it is clear, all the tensors are stored in a dictionary to be used later by the corresponding keys.
+The allow\_soft\_placement flag allows the switching back-and-forth between different devices.
 This is useful when the user allocated 'GPU' to all operations without considering the fact that not all operations are supported by GPU using the TensorFlow.
-In this case if the *allow\_soft\_placement* operator is disabled, errors can be show up and the user must start the debugging process but using the active flag prevent this issue by automatically switch from a non-supported device to the supported one.
+In this case, if the *allow\_soft\_placement* operator is disabled, errors can block the program to continue and the user must start the debugging process but the usage of the active flag prevent this issue by automatically switch from a non-supported device to the supported one.
 The log\_device\_placement flag is to present which operations are set on what devices.
 This is useful for debugging and it projects a verbose dialog in the terminal.
-Eventually the session is taken using the defined **graph**.
-The training phase start using the following script:
+Eventually, the session is taken using the defined **graph**.
+The training phase starts using the following script:

 .. code:: python